LiminalCrab/starlamp_base/README.md

 - Render a scene with a predefined set of cameras.

 [AmbientLight](https://threejs.org/docs/#api/en/lights/AmbientLight)
-- Scene lighting and shit, illuminates all objects in the scene equally.
+- Scene lighting, illuminates all objects in the scene equally.
 Kinda gross but needed.
 - Can set the color and intensity, but this is pretty base evel.
 There's various other light sources and shadow control to take advantage of.

-Anyway, a ton of shit is capable with this, can't wait to really dive in.
+Anyway, a ton of other stuff is capable with this, can't wait to really dive in.